MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 <a id="reload-widget"></a>

-### Step 4: JavaScript - Implement reload in the widget
+### Step 4: Implement reload in the widget - Javascript

 We set up widget configuration to store the query path selected by the user.
 We now have to update the code in the widget to use this stored configuration instead of the hard-coded `Shared Queries/Feedback` from the previous example.